-Electrofishing surveys during 2018 on Bilby Ranch Lake again showed that the largemouth bass population in Bilby Ranch is above average.
-This 110-acre lake in Nodaway County is located amongst over 5,000 acres of upland bird habitat, gets fairly low fishing pressure, and contains a bass population that boasted 40 percent of the bass measuring over 15 inches, with six fish measuring over 20 inches.
-Anglers should concentrate their efforts along the dam riprap, old brush piles, or in the flooded timber in the upper two arms of the lake.
+Electrofishing surveys during 2019 on Bilby Ranch Lake again showed that the largemouth bass population in Bilby Ranch is above average.
+This 110-acre lake in Nodaway County is located amongst over 5,000 acres of upland bird habitat, gets fairly low fishing pressure, and contains a bass population that boasted over half of the bass measuring over 15 inches, with ten fish measuring over 18 inches.
+Anglers should concentrate their efforts along the dam riprap, old brush piles, weedlines, or in the flooded timber in the upper two arms of the lake.
 Spinnerbaits, topwater baits, shad-imitating crankbaits, and crawfish plastics all work well.
-Walleye are still present although walleye are no longer stocked.
-Walleye relate to the riprap on the dam early in the season, while trolling crankbaits over main lake points adjacent to brush or rock will work as summer progresses.
+Very few walleye are still present although catching a large fish from previous stockings is possible.